Just Press Play

 By Sam Mitchell

-There had been expectations with childbirth, like I expected to be ready to support Regina having taken several birthings classes with her.
-No one warned me that I shouldn’t try to calm and comfort her as I would one of my dad’s many Blueticks.
+No one warned me that I shouldn’t try to calm and comfort my wife as I would one of my dad’s many Blueticks.

+There had been expectations with childbirth, like I expected to be prepared to support my wife having taken several birthing classes.
+My wife expected that I wouldn’t speak to her like a dog.
 We all have expectations or at least things that we have grown used to.
 The sun rises and sets.
-Your parents will always be married.
 Santa Claus is real.
+Your parents are your own.

-In the summer after second grade, Mom had begun laying the clues out to help me deduce that there was no Santa.
+In the summer after second grade, Mom began laying out the clues to help me deduce that there was no Santa.
 As a teacher, she had seen the torment that came from being the child who held on to myths too long.
 In the midst of drawing and talking that summer, I looked up and bluntly asked if there really was a Santa.
-Mom gently replied, No, your father and I are your Santa.
+Mom gently replied, “No, your father and I are your Santa.”

 “Mom, were you married before?”

 “Dad, do you need me to cut your nails?”
+It would have been nearly impossible for him to do considering his injury.

 “No, I got it,” he said.